adam-herrala-bricker/aika/README.md

 # Aika

+Browser app (early testing): https://aika-1l2h.onrender.com/app/

 > [!NOTE]
 > Aika is currently under development.
-A link will be added here once testing opens to the public.
+The test version demonstrates basic features as a proof-of-concept.
+However, data added to the test version is not persisted.

 ## About